Minimal area of Finsler disks with minimizing geodesics: Appendix: Differentiability of distance-realizing paths on Finsler surfaces with boundary

-Again, we assume without loss of generality by working in a small enough neighborhood of~$x_0$ that~$M$ is a closed half-space of~$M^+=\R^2$ and that every geodesic is a unique distance-realizing path.
+Again, we assume without loss of generality by working in a small enough neighborhood of~$x_0$ that~$M$ is a closed half-space of~$M^+=\R^2$ and that every geodesic arc is a unique distance-realizing arc.

 Suppose that the arc~$\alpha$ is not differentiable on the right at some~$t_0\in I$.
 (The argument is similar if~$\alpha$ is not differentiable on the left at~$t_0$.)
 The arc~$\alpha$ has two departure velocities~$v$ and~$w$.
 Let~$K_v$ and~$K_w$ be two convex cones based at~$x_0$ that contain the points~$x_0+v$ and~$x_0+w$ in their interior and only meet at~$x_0$.
 Take a unit vector~$u \in T_{x_0} M$ not tangent to~$\partial M$ that points in the interior of~$M$ and separates~$K_v$ from~$K_w$, and denote by~$\gamma_u$ the geodesic with initial velocity~$\gamma_u'(t_0)=u$.
 This geodesic does not visit~$K_v$ nor~$K_w$ in some interval~$(t_0,t_2)$.
 On the other hand, the arc~$\alpha(t)$ visits the cones~$K_v$ and~$K_w$ infinitely many times in any interval $(t_0,\tau)$, with $\tau > t_0$.
 Therefore, it must cross the geodesic~$\gamma_u$ at some time~$t_1 \in (t_0,t_2)$.
 Since~$\gamma_u$ is the unique distance-realizing path between any of its points, the arc~$\alpha$ coincides with~$\gamma_u$ in~$[t_0,t_1]$.
 Thus~$\alpha$ does not visit~$K_v$ and~$K_w$ in~$(t_0,t_1)$.
 This contradiction proves that~$\alpha$ is differentiable on the right at~$t_0$.
 It follows from Lemma~\ref{lem:right} that~$\alpha$ is differentiable at every interior point~$t_0 \in I$.